cometbft/cometbft/docs/references/architecture/adr-106-grpc-api.md

     particular height.
   - `Search` - Search for blocks by way of block events.
 - `BlockResultsService` - Provides information about block execution results.
-  - `GetByHeight` - Fetch the block results associated with a particular height.
+  - `GetBlockResults` - Fetch the block results associated with a particular height.
 - `ConsensusService` - Provides information about consensus.
   - `GetParams` - Fetch the consensus parameters for a particular height.
 - `NetworkService` - Provides information about the blockchain network.